Trump to raise US global tariff from 10 to 15% after Supreme Court ruling

 The president has already said his administration intends to rely on two other statutes that permit import taxes on specific products or countries based on investigations into national security or unfair trade practices.

-Tariffs have been central to Trump’s economic policies, which he has said address a host of issues, from reviving manufacturing in the US to forcing other nations to action, whether it be stepping up efforts to combat drug trafficking or ceasing hostilities with each other.
+Tariffs have been central to Trump’s economic agenda, which he has used as a tool to address a range of goals – from reviving domestic manufacturing to pressuring other nations to crack down on drug trafficking, and pushing warring countries toward peace.

-He has also used the tariffs, or the threat of imposing them, to extract trade deals from foreign countries.
+He has also wielded tariffs, or the threat of them, as leverage to extract trade concessions from foreign governments.

-Federal data shows the Treasury had collected more than $133bn from the import taxes the president has imposed under the emergency powers law as of December.
+Federal data shows the US Treasury had collected more than $133bn from the import taxes the president has imposed under the emergency powers law as of December.

 Since the Supreme Court’s ruling, more than a thousand lawsuits have been filed by importers in the US to seek refunds, and more cases are on the way.